SFDigitalServices/symfony-seed/README.md

 The purpose of this project is to speed up the bootstrapping of symfony projects.

-1. git clone git@github.com:SFDigitalServices/symfony-seed.git
+1. git clone git@github.com:SFDigitalServices/symfony-seed.git new-proj-name
-2. Rename the project directory from symfony-seed
-3. Create repo for new project and point git it
+2. Create repo for new project and point git it
     `git remote set-url origin git@github.com:User/UserRepo.git`
+3. git push

 # Installation
 * ### Install homebrew